 These guys were responsible for some of the hippest 50’s noir to hit the silver screen of your local drive in.
 I did not know they were part of the D.O.A. team.
 Popkin and Rouse worked on The Well, a searing indictment of racism, ahead of it’s time and The Thief.
 Rouse made Wicked Woman, a film I recently wrote about.
 So that got me re-interested in D.O.A. , Let me just vsay it right out front I am not a big fan of Edmund O’Brien, but his scene chewing style works pretty well at times in this film and he runs like no one in Cinema!
 His frenzied run for your life performance on the streets of San Francisco, crashing into innocent bystanders is a highlight of the film.

 Other wonderful elements include an incredible sequence aboard a city bus, where the gangsters that want to kill O’Brien are following the bus he’s on and you can see them out the window of the bus at night as they stalk him.
 A beautiful nightmarish sequence.
 Actually the nighttime photography of downtown L.A. is particularly great, Neville Brand taking O’Brien for a ride especially.
+There is a great wild man jazz sequence that has frenetic performances of Black Jazz musicians that is outstanding.
+I love musical sequences and this one is a doozy.

 I think it would be educational to compare this sequence to some that Robert Siodmak did, like the crazy jazz jam session in Phantom Lady or the dance scene in Criss Cross.
 The D.O.A. scene is really great performances, great shots and great editing, Siodmak’s reveal a planned out sequence that works beautifully, it was created in the director’s mind while the D.O.A. scene was put together in the editing room.